Senate remap splits several voting areas in Kansas, moves forward

 Despite pushback in a hearing on the bill Wednesday, the map is moving forward.
 Ultimately, the state Supreme Court will have to approve the final version.

-Hilderbrand, along with other Republican senators, are defending their efforts to even out the population, something that has to be done as more people move to urban areas.
+Hilderbrand and other Republican senators are defending their efforts to even out the population, something that has to be done as more people move to urban areas.